 Impaired gait, posture and balance

-Difficulty with the physical production of speech or swallowing
+Difficulty with speech or swallowing

 Impairments in voluntary movements — rather than the involuntary movements — may have a greater impact on a person's ability to work, perform daily activities, communicate and remain independent.